express delivery

 • If you have problems with kidney and liver function.

-• If you are pregnant, especially in the last trimester of pregnancy.
+• If you are pregnant, especially in the last trimester.

 Side effects